Why So Many Indians Can't Decide

 What is a Recurring Deposit (RD)?

-A Recurring Deposit is essentially a fixed deposit — but instead of depositing a lump sum once, you deposit a fixed amount every month.
+A Recurring Deposit is essentially a fixed deposit, except instead of depositing a lump sum once, you deposit a fixed amount every month.
 At the end of your chosen tenure, the bank returns your total deposits plus the interest earned, all at once.

-Think of it like a piggy bank at the bank — you put ₹5,000 in every month, the bank locks it in, applies a fixed interest rate, and hands you the whole amount at the end of, say, 10 years.
+Think of it like a piggy bank at the bank: you put Rs.5,000 in every month, the bank locks it in, applies a fixed interest rate, and hands you the whole amount at the end of, say, 10 years.

 RD Interest Rates at Major Banks (2026)